New ISTSS Prevention and Treatment Guidelines

 Position Paper on Complex PTSD in Adults

-The evidence summaries that generated the recommendations, along with reference lists of included studies, are available to download from the Members’ section of the website.
+The evidence summaries that generated the recommendations, along with reference lists of included studies, are available to download for ISTSS members only.

 The ISTSS Guidelines Committee